mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-03-Thursday_seq.uence_analyisis.md

 ---
-title: Analyses of short and long reads created earlier in the week
+title: Analyses of YOUR VERY OWN short and long reads!

 ---